 Frequent urge of leaving the job or a nursing career are signs of burnout.
 Nurses enjoy the satisfaction that comes with every recovered patient, and financial freedom.
 But constant stress, anxiety, emotional and physical exhaustion make them feel burnout and urge them to leave their job.

-To avoid the nurse burnout, knowing the actual reasons for the nurse burnout is very essential.
+To avoid the nurse burnout, knowing the actual symptoms of nurse burnout is very essential.

 The common reasons for nurse burnout are: